 They then became known as Church of England or Protestants.
 When his daughter Mary Tudor came to the

 throne after his death she reinstated the Catholic Religion and executed so

 many protestants that the Catholic Church fell into disfavour and in 1558

 when Henry's other daughter Elizabeth came to the throne she appointed an

-Archbishop of Canterbury and began to unify the two
+Archbishop of Canterbury and began to unify the two extremes of religion

-About this time it became a law for all the Parish Ministers of all the churches
+this time it became a law for all the Parish Ministers of all the churches

-to begin keeping a written record of all the Christenings
+to begin keeping a written record of all the Christenings (Baptisms),

-took a little longer and we find that the five churches in Bedford, England
+a little longer and we find that the five churches in Bedford, England

 began about 1565.
 This began the period when those trying to locate their